 What you need to know about pet insurance and dental care and why looking after your pet’s teeth is vital for their health

 And this line of thinking is not wrong.
-As with humans - you are what you eat and the same applies to dogs and cats.
+As with humans – you are what you eat.
 This means that our pet’s overall wellbeing is largely dependent on the food we feed them.

 Food has a significant role to play in the health of our dog’s teeth.
 If you have ever had to take your pet to the vet to have a tooth removed or have their teeth cleaned, you will know that this can be a costly experience, to say the least.